learn-co-curriculum/ruby-remembering-objects-readme/README.md

 By saving a reference to the instance of the "Thriller" song to a local variable we now have a way to play the song.

-What happens if during our Flatiron graduation party we want to play all of our songs?
+What happens if during our Flatiron graduation party we want to play all our songs?
 We would need to **manually gather** all the references to our song instances and cycle through them to ask each song to play itself.
-Wouldn't it make sense to automatically create a collection that records a reference to each song instance as instantiate them?
-Anytime we want to act on the entirety of our music library we could simply refer to the colleciton.
+Wouldn't it make sense to automatically create a collection that records a reference to each song as we instantiate them?
+Anytime we want to act on the entirety of our music library we could refer to the collection.

-Whether we are working with instances of an `Artist`, `Song` or `Password` class, all of these examples would require our program to keep track of instances that are created.
+Whether we are working with instances of a `Song` or `Password` class, all of these examples would require our program to keep track of instances that are created.
 Luckily for us, Ruby allows us to do so by using class variables to store new instances as soon as they are created.
 Let's take a look together.

 ## Using class variables to store instances of a class

-Let's rethink the app to manage our music library.
-We now want to automatically keep track of all of the songs we instantiate, this allows for fun things such as browse our whole music library.
+Let's rethink our music library application.
+We want to automatically keep track of all song instances.
+This feature would enable us to easily add fun features such as a method to play all of our songs.

 ### Creating the Class Variable

 Let's take a step back and think about the concept of responsibility.
 Whose job is it to know about *every instance of the `Song` class*?
-We have two choices right now: an instance of the song class or the `Song` class itself.
+We have two choices right now: an instance of the `Song` class or the `Song` class itself.

 It is not the responsibility of an individual song to know about all of the other songs.
 Keeping track of all of the songs that it creates, however, fits right into the purview of the Song class.

 So, how can we tell the `Song` class to keep track of every instance that it creates?
-We use a class variable.
+We can use a class variable.

 Let's create a class variable, `@@all`, that will store every instance of the `Song` class.
 Recall that `@@` before a variable name is how we define a class variable.